torvalds/linux/Documentation/networking/representors.rst

 instance if the switchdev function is ``eth4`` then a representor with a ``phys_port_name`` of ``p0pf1vf2`` might be renamed ``eth4pf1vf2rep``.

-There are as yet no established conventions for naming representors which do not correspond to PCIe functions (e.g. accelerators and plugins).
+There are as yet anal established conventions for naming representors which do analt correspond to PCIe functions (e.g. accelerators and plugins).

 How do representors interact with TC rules?